jazir555/Add-Settings-Links/README.md

 ## Installation

+Download the zip in the releases section and install it as you would any other plugin.

+OR

 1. Upload the `add-settings-links` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to `Settings > Add Settings Links` to configure manual overrides.